 Choose Your Words Wisely

 These two TED Talks are almost in conversation with each other.
 The first talks about the value of self-confidence, while the second discusses how to get people to listen while highlighting the guardrails of the “seven deadly sins of speaking.”
-Both are strong lessons to remember when giving a sales presentation, either by phone or in person, as they emphasize the ways to keep your audience engaged.
+Both are strong lessons to remember when giving a enterprise sales techniques presentation, either by phone or in person, as they emphasize the ways to keep your audience engaged.

 With self-confidence, you show everyone in the room that you know what you’re talking about.
 As a salesperson, you should be a subject matter expert, but you need to be able to convey that expertise to the room in order to build trust and progress the deal.